-In areas with high levels of external interference, i.e. large substations or in built-up industrial or urban areas, the variable frequency narrowband method demonstrates a significant advantage in sensitivity and thus represents the most sensitive UHF PD measurement method.
+Compared to the fixed narrowband UHF method the tuned narrowband UHF method shows significant advantages.
+In areas with high levels of external interference, i.e. large substations or in built-up industrial or urban areas, the tuned narrowband UHF method demonstrates a significant advantage in sensitivity due to selective avoidance of interference bands and thus represents the most sensitive UHF PD measurement method.
 In combination with low-noise broadband amplifiers applied directly to the PD sensors and the manual selection of possible resonant frequencies in the frequency spectrum for narrowband signal extraction and further phase correlated signal display even very low-level PD signals can be detected.